cs421sp21-homework/project-g13/docs/roadmap.md

 - As a user, I would like to create a “swiping event” so that I can decide where I want to eat.
 - As a user, I would like to see each restaurant’s information so that I can decide if I like it or not.
-- As a user, I would like the restaurants shown to be close by so that I can actually get food there.
+- As a user, I would like the restaurants shown to be close by so that I can actually get there.

 ## Iteration 2 (individual and groups)